 - Mundane Made Awesome: It's the actual history of Japan condensed into a nine-minute video full of off-the-wall humor that still manages to convey most of the facts there.

 - My Friends... and Zoidberg: Japan technically participated in World War I, so it gets to join the League of Nations along with everyone else.
-Of course, in the picture of the League's founding, Japan is so Out of Focus that their representative is half-obscured by the edge of the picture.
+Of course, in the painting shown of the Paris Peace Conference that officially ended the war, Japan's representative is half-obscured by the edge of the picture.

 - Puppet King: The emperor, once the first shogunate is formed.
 The shogunate still allows the emperor to have nice things and live in the palace at Kyoto, but the shogun in Edo holds all the real power.